-The bike saddle is covered with a soft material that is gentle on the skin.
+The soft material covering the seat is gentle on the skin.
 It's also resistant to tearing.

-The shape of the saddle is meant to accommodate a man's body and features a groove to support and relieve pressure on the male anatomy.
+The shape is meant to accommodate a man's body and features a groove to support and relieve pressure on the male anatomy.

-SuperSoft padding is used to ensure the rider is comfortable sitting on this seat.
+SuperSoft padding is used to ensure the rider is comfortable sitting.
 Some users did mention that they would have preferred the seat to be a bit softer.
 Still, the seat provides a supportive ride to cyclists.